-TESL 445 Fundamentals of Reading and Writing in a Second Language (F-1,2) 4 sem. hrs.
+TESL 445 Fundamentals of Reading and Writing in a Second Language (F-1,2)

 Provides an introduction to reading and writing in a second language.
-Examines theories of reading both first and second language; relevant differences in first and second reading processes and instruction, particularly with beginning readers; and formal and informal reading assessment.
+Examines theories of reading both first and second language, relevant differences in first and second reading processes and instruction, particularly with beginning readers, and formal and informal reading assessment.
 Involves tutoring.
 Writing theory and practice will be examined and instructional approaches to writing, the writing process, and writing assessment will also be considered.
 Requires fieldwork.
 Abraham, Staff.

-TESL 451 Bilingualism and Language Variation in Multicultural Settings (F-1,2) 4 sem. hrs.
+TESL 451 Bilingualism and Language Variation in Multicultural Settings (F-1,2)